-Figure 9 EMS Plan-Do-Check-Improve process
+Figure 10 EMS Plan-Do-Check-Improve process

-NELNA's EMS for the Project comprises a hierarchy of the NELNA Environmental Strategy, CEMP and sub plans, WEMPs and environmental procedures to effectively mitigate risk and monitor environmental performance and compliance at every level of construction.
+M80RRA Environmental Strategy, CEMP and sub plans, WEMPs and environmental procedures to effectively mitigate risk and monitor environmental performance and compliance at every level of construction.

-8.2.
-Environmental Strategy
+8.2 Environmental Strategy

 The Environmental Strategy outlines the approach which will be implemented to ensure compliance with the NEL Project environmental requirements including environmental laws, project approvals, approval conditions and the EPRs relevant to the Project, that will be implemented through the CEMP and other management documents (e.g., WEMPs, Urban Design and Landscape Plans).